 There are three philosophies about setting your membership fee for your mastermind group.

 Do a cost-benefit analysis, factoring in your time, expertise, and the value of the services and products you are offering.
 Remember to include your marketing, administrative, room rentals, and other costs into the equation.
 Then choose a price that is best for what you’re offering the members.

 Also consider charging NOTHING for your mastermind group.

-If you want to do a pilot group where you will ask for in-depth feedback, consider charging nothing for the first one, and limit the group size to four members.
+If you want to do a pilot “beta test” group where you will ask for in-depth feedback, consider charging nothing for the first one, and limit the group size to four or six members.
 It takes a lot of pressure off you to do it perfectly, and members love the opportunity to be involved with the birth of a new group.

 Also, if you are doing the group as a way to get in front of your target audience and market your other services or products, a free group works wonders!
 The last time I did a free group, over 50 people signed up and committed to the monthly meetings.

 Mastermind group facilitation is a skill and it takes a lot of work to run a successful group.
 Check out my blog post, Can I Charge For My Mastermind Group?
 It outlines the pros and cons to help you make the decision.